sanjinc/framework/library/Webiny/Component/Logger/Readme.md

 ## Step 1: Logger service

 You begin by defining a logger service, in our case `webiny_logger`.
-It consists of the main logger class `\Webiny\Component\Logger\Logger` (we use parameters, defined on top of our yaml code), which accepts 2 parameters: logger name and logger driver.
+It consists of the main logger class `\Webiny\Component\Logger\Logger` (we use config parameters, defined on top of our yaml code), which accepts 2 parameters: logger name and logger driver.
 Our logger name is "System" - that's the name that will be used to identify which logger a message was logged by.
 Driver we are using is `\Webiny\Component\Logger\Drivers\Webiny`, this is the most common logger driver.
 After logger is instantiated, `ServiceManager` will call a method `addHandler` and add a UDP handler to the logger.
 As you can see, that handler is defined as a reference to another service.
 Move on to the next step to see how a handler is configured.

 ## Step 2: Handler setup

-Since handlers are a complex logger component, we define them as services, because you will want to add processors and a formatter to it, pass different constructor parameters, etc.
+Since handlers are a complex logger components, we define them as services, because you will want to add processors and a formatter to it, pass different constructor parameters, etc.

 `services.logger.handlers.udp` contains the definition of UDP handler service: it instantiates `\Webiny\Component\Logger\Handlers\UDPHandler` class, which can take the following constructor parameters: